natancabral/node-express-reload/README.md

 - Kill process
 - Kill port
 - List pid processes
+- List, fix and audit packages
 - Install new packages (get method)
-- List, fix and audit

 `WARNING: Do not use the development server in a production environment.`